Your career compounds like interest but only if you keep investing in learning

 Scale breaks everything you thought you knew

-Platform ambition requires a different kind of clarity
+Platform ambition needs a different clarity

 The acquisition was a byproduct